Samsung vies to make AI more mainstream by baking in more of the technology in its new Galaxy phones

 Samsung is holding steady on the prices for the Galaxy S24 Plus, which will sell for $1,000, and the basic Galaxy S24, which will start at $800.

 All the new Galaxy phones, due in stores Jan.
 31, will be packed with far more AI than before, including a feature that will provide live translation during phone calls in 13 languages and 17 dialects.
-The Galaxy S24 lineup will also introduce Google’s “Circle To Search” that involves using a digital stylus or a finger to circle snippets of text, parts of photos or videos to get instant search results about whatever has been highlighted.
+The Galaxy S24 line-up will also introduce Google’s “Circle To Search” that involves using a digital stylus to circle snippets of text, parts of photos or videos to get instant search results about whatever has been highlighted.

-Google started a push last fall to infuse its latest Pixel phones with more AI, including the ability to alter the appearance of photos — an effort that the company accelerated at the end of last year with the initial rollout of project Gemini, its next technological leap.
+Google started a push last fall to infuse its latest Pixel phones with more AI, including altering the appearance of photos — an effort that the company accelerated at the end of last year with the initial rollout of its next technological leap with project Gemini.
 Google is also pushing out the Circle To Search tool to its latest phones, the Pixel 8 and Pixel 8 Pro, with plans to expand it to other devices running on its Android software later this year.

 Besides introducing Circle To Search, Google also is drawing upon AI to enable users of its mobile app for iPhones as well as Android to point a camera at an object for a summary about what is being captured by the lens.
 Although Google believes Circle To Search and the Lens option will make its results even more useful, executives have also acknowledged they both may be prone to inaccuracies.